ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/gasper/index.md

 ## What is finality? {#what-is-finality}

-[Casper the Friendly Finality Gadget (Casper-FFG)](https://arxiv.org/pdf/1710.09437.pdf) is an algorithm that finalizes blocks.
-Finalizing a block means upgrading a block so that it cannot be reverted (unless there has been a critical consensus failure).
+Finality is a property of certain blocks that means they cannot be reverted unless there has been a critical consensus failure and an attacker has destroyed at least 1/3 of the total staked ether.
 Finalized blocks can be thought of as information the blockchain is certain about.
 A block must pass through a two-step upgrade procedure for a block to be finalized:

 1. Two-thirds of the total staked ether must have voted in favor of that block's inclusion in the canonical chain.
 This condition upgrades the block to "justified".
 Justified blocks are unlikely to be reverted, but they can be under certain conditions.
 2. When another block is justified on top of a justified block, it is upgraded to "finalized".
 Finalizing a block is a commitment to include the block in the canonical chain.
 It cannot be reverted unless an attacker destroys millions of ether (billions of $USD).